timescale/docs/timescaledb/how-to-guides/tooling/about-timescaledb-parallel-copy.md

 parallelizes migration by using several workers to run multiple `COPY` functions concurrently.

-PostgreSQL native COPY function is transactional and single-threaded, and is not suitable for ingesting large amounts of data.
+PostgreSQL's native `COPY` function is transactional and single-threaded, and is not suitable for ingesting large amounts of data.
 If the file is at least chronologically ordered with respect to the time dimension of the hypertable, `timescaledb-parallel-copy` improves performance by parallelizing this